biroeniko/academic-kickstart/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---

+I am a Machine Learning Engineer at Bosch, where I am working on autonomous driving solutions using machine learning and computer vision.

 I am doing my last year of Masters at Babeș-Bolyai University in Machine Learning.
 My interests include computer graphics and machine learning.
 Currently, I am working on my dissertation.